-The relevant consideration is whether you liking or enjoying the conduct constituting sexual harassment, still means that the conduct is ‘unwelcome’.
+The relevant consideration is whether you like or enjoy the conduct constituting sexual harassment, which still means that the conduct is ‘unwelcome’.
 This is a subjective test, looking at how the conduct was perceived and experienced.
 Unwelcome conduct is defined as conduct that was not solicited or invited, and which is considered to be undesirable or offensive.

 Mutual Attraction and Consensual Relationships

 Allegations of sexual harassment are not assessed in a vacuum, but in the context of the friendship and the relationship shared between the parties.
 Sexual interactions or flirtation that is engaged in, on the basis of mutual attraction, friendship and consent, would not constitute sexual harassment because the behaviour is not unwelcome.
 However, the limits of these friendships or relationships are also taken into account when determining whether certain conduct constitutes sexual harassment.

 Where the complaint is that someone tried to hug you and you repelled this hug, then this may not amount to sexual harassment if you have a history of actively participating in out-of-hours conversations with them, frequently hugged them in the course of friendship and have invited them to your house.
 In contrast to this, if your friend is making repeated requests for sex, inappropriately touching you or requesting you to view pornography in the workplace, then the friendship would not preclude a finding of sexual harassment.